h12w/gspec/DESIGN.md

 Options of GSpec should able to set hard coded or via CLI flags.
 Flag should have higher priority than hard coded value so that can be changed at runtime.

+####"go test" command
+* "go test" command is the only way to run GSpec tests.
+* GSpec should try to be consistent with test flags that "go test" have.
+    - "-outputdir": place output files in the specified directory.
+    - "-parallel": Allow parallel execution of test functions that call t.Parallel.
+    - "-v": Verbose output.

 ###Test Double
 (TODO)